The Ultimate 2 Days in Cinque Terre Itinerary

 10:00 Cooking Class

 What better souvenir, or last-day experience, than learning how to make an authentic Italian recipe to bring home with you?
-Trick question – there isn’t!😂😍
+Trick question – there isn’t! 😂😍

-Do you want to take it a STEP FURTHER and learn how to prepare a 3 course meal?
-Then look no further – this is the ultimate cooking class!
 Starting off with the local food market in La Spezia – this experience allows you to dive deeper into Italian culture and learn about the Slow Food Movement.
-Save your spot before it sells out!👇
+Save your spot before it sells out! 👇

 5:00 PM Cinque Terre Boat Tour